clojure-goes-fast/clojure-goes-fast.com/content/blog/2017-09-23-benchmarking-tool-criterium.md

 Looks like a hundred sums and divisions take roughly 2.5 milliseconds.
 But this is very far from the truth.
 Unless the complete execution takes a few seconds, the results of `time` will include many things besides your actual expression.
-First of all, it will count in the compilation time.
-Clojure is a compiled language, remember?
-When you enter an expression in the REPL, it first gets compiled to Java bytecode and only then executed.
-If the running time of the expression itself is small, the compilation time will contribute to the majority of the time spent.
+First of all, it will count in the overall execution overhead.
+If the running time of the expression you measure is small, that overhead time will contribute to the majority of the time spent.
+For example, on my machine just `(time nil)` finishes in approximately 15 microseconds.

 Second inaccuracy comes from JVM itself, exactly from its [JIT](https://en.wikipedia.org/wiki/Just-in-time_compilation) step.
 Since